 Each group will spend hours working together as they hunt down the next clue.
 Have the teams take pictures when they find an item on the list (with both the item and their smiling faces, of course), and have a prize planned for the winners.

-Artsy-Crafty Team Building Activities
+Creative Team Building Exercises

 These creative team building activities are a natural fit for a team of marketers and creative directors, but they work just as well for a team of engineers.
 It will allow everyone to engage a different part of their brain and encourage creative thinking.

 There are lots of local studios offering team building activities with painting and pinot noir.
 You'll choose what you want to paint from their catalog, and one of the studio's instructors will show your team how to recreate the masterpiece themselves.